 Before I got pregnant, I talked with the VP of Enterra sales at Medtronic and he said that it wasn’t necessary to turn off my device and that there were no known issues with pregnancy related to the device.
 Based on that information, as well as discussions with my motility specialist, the surgeon who placed the device, and several OB/GYNs, I chose to keep my device on and at my normal settings throughout the duration of my pregnancy.
 The only effect was some mild pain around the site of stimulator in the final trimester, which would have likely occurred even if the device had been turned off.

 Is gastroparesis genetic?
 Will my baby have it, too?

 During my pregnancy, a lot of people asked me if I was worried that my baby would have gastroparesis.
 Honestly, I was worried about a lot of things but I didn’t worry much about that.
 Is there some of kind of genetic predisposition that makes people more likely to get idiopathic gastroparesis?
 I don’t know for sure but, even if there is, our genes aren’t everything.

-In my opinion, gastroparesis that’s not caused by an underlying condition (diabetes, mitochondrial disorders, etc.) is most likely the result of a combination of factors, only of one of which is genetics.
+In my opinion, gastroparesis that’s not caused by an underlying medical condition (type 1 diabetes, mitochondrial disorders, etc.) is most likely the result of a combination of factors, only of one of which is genetics.
 Overall gut health, gut bacteria, medications, diet, chronic stress, trauma, viruses, hormones… all of these things (and more) may contribute to the development of delayed gastric emptying.